bakpakin/moonmint/README.md

 ### Fields

-* `moonmint.bodyParse` - Parses the body of incoming requests, and stores the resulting string in `Request.body`.
+* `moonmint.bodyParser` - Parses the body of incoming requests, and stores the resulting string in `Request.body`.
+* `moonmint.queryParser` - Parses the raw query string of incoming requests, and stores the resulting object in `Request.query`.
 * `moonmint.logger` - A useful default logging middleware.

 ### Functions